rahulchamoli12/Online_travel_management/README.md

   - Only logged in user can access his trip history, profile updation and other features

 ## Contributors
-- Rahul Chamoli - Employee
+- Rahul Chamoli
-- Aman maurya - Manager
+- Aman maurya
-- Rounak Dhatterwal - Assisstant CEO
+- Rounak Dhatterwal

 ## Tech Stack
 - Java